hamyyy/SFML-Template/README.md

     (OSX will be added when I can test it)

-## Adding Source Files

-Source files and folders are automatically detected by the build script.
-It looks for them in the "src" folder, and at the moment builds .c, .cpp & .rc files.

 ## Environment Variables

-The environment variables that can be added to each one are outlined below.
+The environment variables that can be added to each .mk file are outlined below.
 If you need a line-break anywhere simply add a **"\\"** character.

 **CFLAGS_ALL**: Compiler flags to use in all builds (gets passed to CFLAGS) **CFLAGS**: Compiler flags to use in the specific build (Debug/Release)